Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 Green area: Area where sky notes and arcs are generally placed.

 This means that you can disregard those sections in most cases, which can technically help reduce mental load.
-Chances are, you've noticed this instinctively, though.
+Chances are, you\'ve noticed this instinctively, though.

-Previously, notes placed in the red area would only appear in Beyond charts, but as of late, they've appeared in some future charts (Ahem, Manic Jeer).
+Previously, notes placed in the red area would only appear in Beyond charts, but as of late, they\'ve appeared in some future charts (Ahem, Manic Jeer).

 ___